Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 ---
-the program executes the consequent clause for if the size is big, and prints the size of a big coffee.
+the program executes the consequent clause for if the size is big, and prints the price of a big coffee.
 ***************************************************
 ## Coffee Solution